 Grammar, Punctuation and Spelling

-In Key Stage 1 we use Read Write Inc for our Grammar, punctuation and spelling alongside our own overviews for the year.
-In Key Stage 2 we use No Nonsense Spelling and Grammar Bug to supplement our yearly overviews.
+In Key Stage 1 we use Read Write Inc for our grammar, punctuation and spelling alongside our own overviews for the year.
+In Key Stage 2 we use No Nonsense Spelling to supplement our yearly overviews.

-We use the Read Write Inc Handwriting scheme to develop handwriting in our pupils from Reception to Year 2.
+We use the Read Write Inc handwriting scheme to develop handwriting in our pupils from Reception to Year 6.
 Any child who continues to require further support for handwriting is picked up in additional sessions throughout the day.

 At Swindon Academy we believe that developing children’ positive attitudes to reading from the earliest stage is of paramount importance.
 Through reading, pupils have a chance to develop culturally, emotionally, intellectually, socially and spiritually.
 We believe that literature, especially, plays a key role in such development.
 Reading also enables pupils both to acquire knowledge and to build on what they already know.
 All the skills of language are essential to participating fully as a member of society; pupils, therefore, who do not learn to speak, read and write fluently and confidently are effectively disenfranchised.
 Swindon Academy teachers are passionate about reading and seek to develop a love of reading and writing in their pupils.
 We strive to foster positive attitudes to reading by providing lots of reading opportunities and time to talk with children about their experiences and feelings.

 In EYFS and KS1 we follow Read Write Inc to teach the children a systematic approach to reading.
 From Year 1 we supplement our reading curriculum with Daily Supportive Reading.
 Children enjoy daily independent reading in small groups matched to their independent reading level, led by a trained adult.
-In Key Stage 2 we use Bug Club books alongside core book texts to support and develop a love of reading, whilst also developing children’s reading skills and fluency.
+In Key Stage 2 we use novels to support and develop a love of reading, whilst also developing children’s reading skills and fluency.

 At Swindon Academy our mathematics curriculum focuses on developing the following: